 I grew up in the 90’s, and I can’t think of the animals in Africa without thinking of the Lion King.
 If you haven’t seen this movie yet, you need to stop reading right this second and get on Amazon, hop on Netflix, or go about your usual way of accessing movies and watch this tonight.
 I mean, cmon that opening scene?
 “NA SEE WANG YA” and Simba’s christening!
 I can’t even watch the first five minutes without a tear in my eye.
 This movie about Africa is forever loved and even though it’s animated, it shows the beauty of some of these countries.
 Relive your Childhood!

 Gorillas in the Mist

 One of my favorite movies about Africa that is still very relevant today.
-Seeing the mountain gorillas in Rwanda and Uganda has been high on my list for years, but I never knew the full story behind these beautiful creatures.
+Seeing the mountain gorillas in Rwanda and Uganda has been high on my list for years (UPDATE: We checked that off this year), but I never knew the full story behind these beautiful creatures.
 Meet Dian Fossey, an American primatologist that dedicated her life to studying the mountain gorillas in Rwanda.
 Gorillas in the Mist, starring the fabulous Sigourney Weaver is an 80’s movie that documents Dian’s struggles and achievements while in Africa.
 Get it Here!

 Beasts of No Nation